DaWe1992/Applied_ML_Fundamentals/README.md

 * **You will lose a significant amount of points, if you violate the above mentioned formal requirements.**

 **Grading**

 Your homework is going to be corrected and given back to you.
-Correct solutions are rewarded with a bonus for the exam which accounts to max. ten percent of the exam
+Correct solutions are rewarded with a bonus for the exam which accounts to at most ten percent of the exam
-(this corresponds to six points), if all solutions submitted are correct.
+(this corresponds to six points), if all solutions submitted by you are correct.
-Below you find the [function](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bonus_point_function.png) which is used to compute the bonus as well as a legend which explains what the components mean:
+Below you find the [function](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bonus_point_function.png) which is used to compute the bonus as well as a legend which explains what the components mean.
+Please note that this is not a linear function.

 <p align="center">
 	<img src="https://render.githubusercontent.com/render/math?math=b(a) = \text{min}\left(B, \left\lceil \frac{B}{A^2} \cdot a^2 \right\rceil \right)" width=300px height=130px>